colonelkarani/Medicine-Notes/OBSTETRICS AND GYNAECOLOGY/Scientific Basis of Obs Gyn/Obstetric History Taking.md

 			- How many weeks into pregnancy

 3. Chief Complaint
-	- Put it in chronological order
+	- Put it in chronological order, duration + complaints in patienst own words

-4. History of presenting complains
+4. History of presenting complaints
-	- Describe the complaints in details
+	- Describe the complaints in the systems in details(SOCRATES)
+	- Treatments offered
-	- Include negative history
+	- Include positive or  negative history systems
+	- Complications
 5. History of present pregnancy
 	1. 1 st Trimester
 		- Was there any fertility treatment?